StefanoSalsano/alien-ofelia-conet-ccnx/mininet/readme.txt

 ##########################################################################################

-3) Run the script start_experiment in this manner: sudo ./start_experiment topo-name 0/1.
+3) Run the script start_experiment in this manner: sudo ./start_experiment -t /--topo=[toponame] -c/--compile -v/--verbose.
-	- topo name can be (for now): fattree , i2cat, multisitem, multisitel, multisitexl;
+	- topo name can be (for now): fattree , i2cat, multisitem, multisitel, multisitexl, mesh[x];
-	- 1 the system compiles alien-ofelia-ccnx and generate the executable;
+	- -c/--compile the system compiles alien-ofelia-ccnx and generate the executable;
+	- -v/--verbose debug mode

 4) Change the contents name in the server host and server ip in host client in order to mee your configuration;